jake-knerr/jakes-dictionary/src/dictionary.md

 refers to objects that are defined at a low level of abstraction in your program.

+#### Graph Database (GDB)

+a NoSQL database that stores data in nodes with edges (graphs) expressing the relationship between nodes.

+Since data is stored without a pre-defined model, storage and usage of the data are very flexible.

 #### Graphs

 a data structure consisting of nodes (also known as vertices) and edges (also known as lines or arcs).